 Now, just to be clear, this is not to say that ALL brands using the terms above are doing so in a misleading manner.
 There are brands that we know and trust doing the right thing.
 The point here, however, is that there are brands out there jumping on the bandwagon with desirable beauty claims that are nothing more than a clever marketing ploy, in which case, we as consumers have to be mindful.

 “Try not to take everything at face value and if in doubt, ask the brand itself.
 They have a duty of care to tell you the truth and it’s your right as a consumer to delve deeper.
-There are also some great resources online who break down skincare labelling terminology and shed further light on the grey areas.”
+There are also some great resources online who break down skincare labeling terminology and shed further light on the grey areas.”

-“As a consumer it is important to be aware of what you’re purchasing and whilst it can be a confusing world out there, you have a right to know what you’re putting on your skin.”
+“As a consumer, it is important to be aware of what you’re purchasing and whilst it can be a confusing world out there, you have a right to know what you’re putting on your skin.”